 “Targeted” indicates the number of restrictions contained within a department’s rules that will be eliminated based on planned rule recessions or amendments.
 “Remaining” refers to the number of restrictions remaining after all targeted eliminations have completed the formal rulemaking process.

 The following spreadsheet aggregates rule review information submitted via the 20-field form.
 This data can be sorted or filtered within the embedded view or downloaded as a .csv file.
-As Executive Order 18-04 extends the rule review deadline through September 30, 2018, this spreadsheet will continue to be updated with new rule review data.

 Note: The Public Service Commission opted not to use the 20-field form to organize their rule review, and their results are not shown in this spreadsheet.
 This data includes rules reviewed that were not identified for change.